 Window Sash Replacement Basics

-- Replacement kits usually comprise a top or bottom sash (or both), compression jamb liners for both sides of the window, a sill dam, and a head parting stop.
+Replacement window sashes usually come as part of a multi-part kit.
+Kits usually comprise a top or bottom sash (or both), compression jamb liners for both sides of the window, a sill dam, and a head parting stop.

-- In some cases, purchasing a new-construction window at your local home center, removing the sash, and using it as a replacement may be less expensive than ordering a sash replacement kit.
-This is possible only when your existing window is an exact, one-for-one match with the new-construction window.
+- All Brands: In some cases, purchasing an in-stock new-construction window at your local home center is your best source of a replacement sash.
+The new window becomes a parts window.
+You can do this only when your existing window is a perfect, one-for-one match with the new-construction window.

 - Remove extraneous items such as screens, storm windows, and shutters.